-An innovative model of change—grounded in human dignity, health equity, and rigorous research.
+An innovative model of changeβgrounded in human dignity, health equity, and evidence-based solutions.

 Why harm reduction?